spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 ## The day the branches are cut (Tuesday)

 1. If there are any [outstanding autobump PRs](https://github.com/pulls?q=is%3Apr+author%3Aspinnakerbot+is%3Aopen), make the required fixes to allow them to merge.
+(You can ignore `keel` and `swabbie`; those repositories aren't part of a Spinnaker release.)

 1. Start with a [blue build on master](https://builds.spinnaker.io/job/Flow_BuildAndValidate/).